-Do not choose colleges based off of their name or brand value.
+Do not choose colleges based on their name or brand value.
 Look at your major of choice and what sort of atmosphere and extracurricular activities you would like to participate in.
 Remember, one of these colleges will be your home for the next four years.
 Ensure that you will like it there!
 It will be tempting to only apply to all Ivy League schools and other top-tier schools.
 However, if you are not accepted by any of those schools, you will be in trouble in the spring.
 College counselors recommend that students apply to 2 safety schools, 2-3 target schools, and 2-3 reach schools.

 How do I classify schools as safety, target, and reach?

 Believe it or not, this is quite easy.
 Using your GPA and SAT or ACT scores, find the college in question’s admission statistics.
 They will have a report on the median scores and GPAs of their most recently admitted class as well as that year’s acceptance rate.
 Simply compare the statistics with your own scores to figure out whether you would easily get in (safety school) or not.
 If the scores are on par with your own, you can classify that school as a target school.
 If the statistics suggest that you would have some difficulty getting accepted, classify that school as a reach school.